 The weaving shuttle is a storage vessel for the weft yarn that is passed from one side of the loom to the other.
 With shuttle looms the weft is transported through the shed (gap made by parting warp threads) of the woven structure.
 As the shuttle passes through the shed of the warp, the yarn unwinds from the package inside (also known as a pirn, plug or quill).
-So the cloth is built through single weft insertions as the shuttle is thrown through the shed, which is created by each revolution of the Jacquard cycle.
+So the cloth is built through single weft insertions as the shuttle is thrown through the shed, which is created by each revolution of the Jacquard cycle within the silk mill.

 Missed the first two installments of this story?
 Then read ‘Jacquard’s weaving revolution’ and ‘Refining Jacquard’

-Production of cloth could be maximised by increasing the turning speed of each revolution of the Jacquard cycle, with Verdol machines, the shuttle could be sent across even quicker.
+The production of cloth in our silk mill could be maximised by increasing the turning speed of each revolution of the Jacquard cycle, with Verdol machines, the shuttle could be sent across even quicker.
 Unfortunately the speed of the shuttle then became the next limiting factor for weaving high speed.

 The shuttle needed to be large enough to take the weft required across the width of the cloth but slim enough to be propelled through a narrow shad.
 Shuttle speeds reached dizzy heights but the shed lift still had to open wide enough for an acceptable sized shuttle.

 The solution was not with the shuttle but with an idea in weaving that had been around since the mid-18th century.
 Around the time Vaucanson was busy trying to perfect his loom programming mechanism, the idea emerged of taking the weft thread across the loom with a thin steel flexible rod.
 This became known as rapier weaving.
 The beauty of the rapier system was that the projectile size was considerably smaller than that of the conventional shuttle.